-The Corporation is exposed to interest rate risk from its holding in cash and cash equivalents of \$11 million.
-The weighted average interest rate on ACE's cash and cash equivalents and short-term investments at December 31, 2014, is approximately 1.13%, which results in limited downside risk.
+The Corporation is exposed to interest rate risk from its holding in cash of \$19 million.
+The weighted average interest rate on ACE's cash as at December 31, 2015, is approximately 0.70%, which results in limited downside risk.